20kdc/gabien-common/una/INVOKE_INTERNALS.md

    It has, however, remained a constant in all ABIs under discussion.
 3. On stack, arguments are "pushed right to left".
    This seems unusual, but is better understood as that they are in memory left to right.
-4. The stack and integer registers are measured in machine words (i.e. `void *`).
+4. Integer registers are measured in machine words (i.e. `void *`).
    FP registers are always measured in values (if the value is float or double does not alter FP register allocation).
    This *has been tested* to apply on x86\_64, and can be seen to apply for AArch64 by reading `ARM Cortex-A Series Programmer's Guide for ARMv8-A / Floating-point register organization in AArch64`.
 This is also described to apply for RV32/RV64 with the `D` extension, which is part of `G` and thus expected.
 5. The misalignment of stack values longer than a word does not matter.
-   The misalignment of stack values shorter than a word never happens because of the previous rule.
+   The misalignment of stack values shorter than a word is avoided.
 6. All calls with the same amount of arguments of the same sizes, but in different orders, use the same allocations of registers and stack.
    However, they will be accordingly reordered and shifted between different places.

 A good look into this is the file `c/theory.c`.

-Note, however, there is one critical difference: The amount of registers and how they are used varies.
+Note, however, there are two critical differences.

+First, the amount of registers and how they are used varies.

 * Linux-RV64 will use GP registers as "extra" floats.
 AArch64 and x86\_64 won't.
   * Notably, because of this, floats can end up on the stack "earlier than they should" on AArch64 and x86\_64.